disuye/E30-M3-320is/README.md

 I used WGET to scrape publicly visible JPGs, so there was no sketchy hacking involved.

+And regarding the 1990 BMW M3 Electrical Troubleshooting Manual, that was ripped from PDF to JPG using Affinity Design, with some adjustments during the batch process.

 # Goals

 * Make the BMW E30 M3/320is Repair Manual quickly accessible from any mobile browser.